 The billboard has not been used commercially for advertising for many years.
 By providing a positive alternative to corporate advertising, the Burg Arts project is part of the wider community campaign against the 8 corporate advertising billboards in the area that are often promoting fast cars, junk food and multinational chain stores.

-The Burg Arts project is a project by Adblock Bristol and is continuing into 2020.
-If you’re interested in producing a piece for the board please contact us via arts[at]adblockbristol.org.uk
+The Burg Arts project is a project by Adblock Bristol and is continuing into 2023.
+If you’re interested in producing a piece for the board please contact us via adblockbristol[at]gmail.com.

 Grace Kress – Shelby x studios